dngo13/enpm808x_tdd/readme.md

 - Travis CI
 - Coveralls

-## Readme.md updates
+## To do instructions

--The implementation of the part 2 has been completed and the unit test cases have been verified successfully.
+- The implementation of the part 2 has been completed and the unit test cases have been verified successfully.
--Extra test case was added to ensure the code coverage.
+- Extra test case was added to ensure the code coverage.
--C++ Google style guide is verified through cpplint and cppcheck.
+- C++ Google style guide is verified through cpplint and cppcheck.
--Doxygen style has been followed for commenting.
+- Doxygen style has been followed for commenting.
--Unit test cases and code coverage has been verified using Travis-ci and Coveralls.io
+- Unit test cases and code coverage has been verified using Travis-ci and Coveralls.io

 ## Standard install via command-line